DotDivee/DiscordWebhookAPI/README.md

 - The [Requests](https://github.com/psf/requests) Library For Handling HTTP Requests.
 - A Brain.

-## Examples
+## Tutorial

 ### Importing
 You Should Start Off By Importing The Discord Webhook Module Along With Any Elements You Will Need.

+It's Best If You Just Import Everything Right Off The Bat Which Will Save You Time.

 ```python
 from discord_webhook_api import *
 ```

 ### Initializing The Webhook
-Initialize Your Discord Webhook Via The Discord Webhook Builder Object And Assign It To A Variable.
+Initialize Your Webhook By Creating An Instance Of The **DiscordWebhook** Object.

-Paste In Your Webhook URL In The Constructor.
+Paste Your Webhook URL In The Constructor.

 *This URL Is Just For Demonstration Purposes.*